Food Sources

 Donations from people like you

-Apart from all the sources listed above, we also depend on help from local community members, who either donate food or funds to help us keep the pantry stocked so no one has to go hungry.
+Apart from all the sources listed above, we also depend on help from local community members, who donate food, produce from their gardens, or funds to help us keep the pantry stocked so no one has to go hungry.

 Feeding Our Community